Day 1 : Luang Prabang to Kiew Ka Cham (78Km) ( L,D )

 Day 19: Phnom Penh free day ( B )

 Breakfast at the hotel.
 Today leisure to discover the city on your own.

 After breakfast, there will be time to explore side tracks and trails as the cycling distance today is not far.
 This gives a great first impression of the “heart of Mekong”.
-We take first short boat trip to Vinh Long, one of the famous fruits town in Mekong.
-Then you bike along narrow country lanes, easy dirt tracks and trails.
-This biking is at its most glorious-through tiny orchards, witness colorful life along the riverside, pedal pass picturesque delta homes, pause to chart with welcoming villagers, clack across innumerable wooden bridges.
-Cross narrow canals on a local sampan, before finishing at the main ferry for a refreshing boat trips across the expansive Co Chien River.
-Ride final few km to the very pretty Khmer town of Travinh.
-Overnight in Travinh.
+We take the first short boat trip to Vinh Long, one of the famous fruit towns in the Mekong.
+Then you bike along narrow country lanes, easy dirt tracks, and trails.
+This biking is at its most glorious-through tiny orchards, witness colorful life along the riverside, pedal past picturesque delta homes, pause to chat with welcoming villagers, and clack across innumerable wooden bridges.
+Cross narrow canals on a local sampan, before finishing at the main ferry for refreshing boat trips across the expansive Co Chien River.
+Ride the final few km to the very pretty Khmer town of Tra Vinh.
+Overnight in Tra Vinh.
 (B,L,D)

 Day 23: Tra Vinh – Mytho – Ho Chi Minh (50km+ cycling) ( B, L )